SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

-The parameter shall be a non-negative real number.
+The parameter shall be a real number greater than 0.

 ### `make`